jon-harper/OmniBox-docs/docs/assembly_v2/base.md

 <figure markdown>
   [![illustration][psu_final]{width="480"}][psu_final]
-  <figcaption>Turn the PSU tray assembly so that the PSU terminals are oriented downards and away from you.</figcaption>
+  <figcaption>1.
+Turn the PSU tray assembly so that the PSU terminals are oriented downards and away from you.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][base1]{width="480"}][base1]
-  <figcaption>Place the base pieces around the PSU tray.
+  <figcaption>2.
+Place the base pieces around the PSU tray.
 The edges should fit together.
 Note that the power supply terminals are facing downwards.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][base2]{width="480"}][base2]
-  <figcaption>Use six (6) 12mm M3 screws to attach the base to the PSU tray.</figcaption>
+  <figcaption>3.
+Use six (6) 12mm M3 screws to attach the base to the PSU tray.</figcaption>
 </figure>

 ### Finished Reference